Jeff Buckley Band Members

 Matt reflects on Jeff and the making of Grace in a recent sit down with VADER.
 Watch the video.

-The authentic styled drummer was also a member of the Australian singer-songwriter duo Angus & Julia Stone, with which he performed around the year 2011.
+Matt was also a member of the Australian singer-songwriter duo Angus & Julia Stone, with which he performed around the year 2011.
 When the duo split apart for a time to work on solo-projects, Matt Johnson accompanied Angus Stone on his solo-tour.
+He’s since played with singer/producer Eric J Dubowsky (also known as Eric J) in the NYC band Essex, and toured with American indie musician St. Vincent from 2011 to 2019.

 From Modern Drummer: